Physiotherapy (pre-registration)

 Year One

-Year One modules aim to develop physiotherapy practice and clinical reasoning in the core areas of practice.
+Year One modules aim to develop physiotherapy practice and clinical reasoning in key areas of practice.
 An important aspect throughout the programme is the critical analysis and evaluation of physiotherapeutic concepts, skills and treatment approaches.
-The Contexts of Physiotherapy Practice module introduces the professional and practice aspects of physiotherapy.
-Towards the end of the year you will start a research project which is an important aspect of Masters study.
+Professional and practice aspects of physiotherapy will also be considered.

 Year Two

-The Clinical Education modules are an important aspect of the education of a physiotherapist and are continued throughout the two years of the programme.
+The Practice Education Placement modules are an important aspect of the education of a physiotherapist and are continued throughout the two years of the programme.

 You will be seconded to a range of diverse and exciting placements, where you will gain a variety of experiences with a wide range of client groups, under the guidance of skilled clinicians.
-Each student will gain experience of physiotherapy within various clinical settings.
+Each student will gain experience of physiotherapy within various placement settings across the West Midlands.
 With the support of clinical educators, students will treat patients, observe experienced clinicians and participate in all aspects of care including case conferences, ward rounds and home visits.
+Community placements may be undertaken in contemporary locations working with a wide variety of healthcare professionals.
+Advanced practitioners will support you to develop effective leadership skills, engage and participate in clinical research and contribute to a lifelong education culture.

 For full details of all modules please go to our webite.